Meniscus Tears

 Symptoms of a Meniscus Tear

 Patients may feel a “popping” sensation when they tear the meniscus.
-Most patients will maintain the ability to walk on their injured knee, even athletes can still sometimes continue playing with a torn meniscus.
+Most patients will maintain the ability to walk on their injured knee, even athletes can sometimes continue playing with a torn meniscus.
 Over the course of several days, the knee will gradually stiffen and swell.
 A Baker’s Cyst may form after the knee suffers any internal injuries.